derailedapp/aurora/README.md

 ## Stack

-- Aurora
-    Derailed's API and Database layer, made using Rust and Axum.

-    Aurora is the core of Derailed and holds the backbone of Decentralization in Derailed.
-- Gateway
-    Derailed's WebSocket Gateway, made using Elixir and Cowboy.

-    The Gateway serves events and messages to users at lightning speeds and is built on the highly-concurrent fault-tolerant Erlang BEAM VM.
-- Twilight
-    Derailed's Web & Mobile App, made using React Native and Expo.
+TODO

 ## License

 Derailed is completely open source.
-It is licensed under AGPL-3.0.
+It is licensed under Apache-2.0.